zaymund/uka-theme-docs/README.md

-# Falkorn WordPress Theme Documentation
+# Falkorn Theme Documentation
+Documentation for our Falkorn WordPress Theme.